vadimv/server-components/README.md

 The event handler's ``EventContext`` class parameter has a number of utility methods.

-Some types of browser events, like a mouse move, may fire a lot of invocations.
+Some types of browser events, like a mouse move, may fire a lot of events' invocations.
 Sending all these notifications over the network and processing them on the server side may cause the system's overload.
 To filter the events before sending use the following event object's methods:
 - ``throttle(int timeFrameMs)``